-Sanitizers have become synonyms with the lockdown.
+Sanitisers have become synonyms with the lockdown.
 Why wouldn’t it be?
 It is one of the things that helped us minimize the risk during these tough times.
-Who would have thought that the novel coronavirus would change the world in ways we never could imagine, unfortunately, it did and is still doing it.
-We all have seen the tremendous impact it has on various industries, corporates, manufacturers, technology while travel and tourism are the one closest to most people.
-People are legitimately concerned to put travel on cards, primary reasons being safety concerns, risks associated with travel and not to mention travel restrictions across domestic and international borders.
+Who would have thought that the novel coronavirus would change the world in ways we never could imagine?
+But, unfortunately, it did and is still doing it.
+We all have seen the tremendous impact it has on various industries, corporates, manufacturers, technology, while travel and tourism are the ones closest to most people.
+People are legitimately concerned to put travel on cards, primary reasons being safety concerns, risks associated with travel, and not to mention travel restrictions across domestic and international borders.

-Before I begin sharing my travel by air story, I wouldn’t encourage you to travel unless it is something you cant avoid.
-Airlines have a compact close space which makes it easy for coronavirus or any germs to breed on various surfaces or if in contact with the asymptomatic Corona patient, it’s difficult to not get affected or catch the infection.
+Before I begin sharing my travel by air story, I wouldn’t encourage you to travel unless you can’t avoid it.
+Airlines have a compact close space that makes it easy for coronavirus or germs to breed on various surfaces.
+If in contact with the asymptomatic Corona patient, it’s difficult not to get affected or catch the infection.
 Therefore it is advised to avoid unnecessary travels, maintain social distancing, avoid crowded public places and follow regional guidelines to follow safety protocols.

 MY UNFORGETTABLE EXPERIENCE

-I have been working in Mumbai for a while now and much before I could plan and fly back to my hometown in Lucknow, the nation went into a complete lockdown.
+I have been working in Mumbai for a while now, and much before I could plan and fly back to my hometown in Lucknow, the nation went into a complete lockdown.
 With some ease in restrictions in time, the flights were to resume from 25th May 2020.
-I didn’t know if I was ready to travel after already spending 3 months in lockdown all alone, furthermore knowing the risks attached.
+I didn’t know if I was ready to travel after spending 3 months in lockdown all alone, furthermore knowing the risks attached.
 Considering the situation and safety issues, I didn’t immediately book my tickets when flights were back in operation.
-I took some time to analyze the situation as the news of positive cases among the passengers who were flying was all over the news channels.
+I took some time to analyze the situation as the news of positive cases among the flying passengers was all over the news channels.
 After waiting for some time, I decided to book my tickets for 17th July 2020 as my family was worried and I had to get back to Lucknow.
-Their concern was natural and me being in Maharashtra which was and unfortunately still is the epicentre with the highest number of corona positive cases in the country, I could understand their worry especially when the neighbours and relatives son’s daughters’ were starting to return to their families.
+Their concern was natural, and me being in Maharashtra, which was and unfortunately still is the epicentre with the highest number of corona positive cases in the country, I could understand their worry, especially when the neighbours and relatives son’s daughters’ were starting to return to their families.
 As much as I wanted to be home, I also was scared of the probability of carrying the virus with me.
-I knew I had to go and the fact that risk will be there no matter what, I made up my mind but made sure to plan my travel keeping in mind the safety guidelines and all that I could do to protect myself while travelling.
+However, I knew I had to go, and that risk will be there no matter what; I made up my mind but made sure to plan my travel, keeping in mind the safety guidelines and all that I could do to protect myself while travelling.

 Questions I asked myself – Is the travel too urgent?
 Is it worth taking the risk?
 Am I ready to safeguard myself and others around me by taking full precautions?